Winter Wonderland – Round up

 Winter Wonderland – My colours Part 1

-Winter Wonderland, the new Cal by Ana Morais Soares starts today.
+Winter Wonderland, the new Cal by Ana Morais Soares / One Skein of Love started today.
 Are you ready?

-My yarn is Stylecraft Special DK in White, Silver, Grey, Graphite and Lipstick.
-Although the pattern has now been fully tested, I am still working on my blanket.
-Therefore unfortunately I still cannot state my total yarn consumption.
-I will give you an update as soon as possible.
+I used Stylecraft Special DK in White, Silver, Grey, Graphite and Lipstick.
+Although the pattern has now been fully tested, I am unfortunately still working on my blanket.
+Therefore, I am not yet able to give any details about my total yarn consumption.
+I will keep you updated as soon as possible.

-This is my Part 1.
+Here a photo of „my Part 1”.
 Aren‘t these reindeers cute?

 I hope you will enjoy this pattern as much as I did.
 My colours for part 2 and 3 will follow in a few days.